ypaulsussman/yblog/content/other_peoples_lines.md

 We must learn to regard people less in the light of what they do or omit to do, and more in the light of what they suffer. -Dietrich Bonhoeffer, theologian and writer (1906-1945)

-A poet looks at the world as a man looks at a woman. –Wallace Stevens, poet (1879-1955)
+A poet looks at the world as a man looks at a woman. -Wallace Stevens, poet (1879-1955)

-Good books don’t give up all their secrets at once. –Stephen King, novelist (1947- )
+Good books don’t give up all their secrets at once. -Stephen King, novelist (1947- )

 When work is a pleasure, life is a joy!
 When work is a duty, life is slavery. -Maxim Gorky, author (1868-1936)

-Permanent good can never be the outcome of untruth and violence. –Mahatma Gandhi (1869-1948)
+Permanent good can never be the outcome of untruth and violence. -Mahatma Gandhi (1869-1948)

 Habit converts luxurious enjoyments into dull and daily necessities. -Aldous Huxley, novelist (1894-1963)